JeremyChou28/JeremyChou28/README.md

 🌱 I’m currently learning how to train a time series or spatio-temporal data LMs.

-👯 I’m looking to collaborate on spatio-temporal data mining, time series analysis, machine learning problems with missing scenarios.
+👯 I’m looking to collaborate on time series analysis, machine learning problems with missing data.

 ⚡ I'm working on spatio-temporal knowledge graph visualizations platform（GeoViz） to aid data analysis.